pratham7289/Blue-Green-Deployment/README.md

 The successful completion of the project will showcase the benefits of blue-green deployment in a production environment and provide a solid foundation for future deployments and infrastructure management.

-If you need further details on any specific aspect of the project or have additional questions, feel free to ask for more information.

-Written by Chatsonic